yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/indexes-constraints/gin.md

 The difference is the way they extract elements out of a JSONB. `jsonb_ops` extracts keys and values and encodes them as `<flag_byte><value>`.
 For example, `'{"abc":[123,true]}'` maps to three GIN keys: `\001abc`, `\004123`, `\003t`.
 The flag bytes here indicate the types key, numeric, and boolean, respectively.

 On the other hand, `jsonb_path_ops` extracts hashed paths.
-Using the above example, there are two paths: `"abc" -> 123` and `"abc" -> true`.
+Using the preceding example, there are two paths: `"abc" -> 123` and `"abc" -> true`.
 Then, there are two GIN keys based on those paths using an internal hashing mechanism: `-1570777299`, `-1227915239`.

 `jsonb_path_ops` is better suited for queries involving paths, such as the `jsonb @> jsonb` operator.
 However, it doesn't support as many operators as `jsonb_ops`.
 If write performance and storage aren't an issue, it may be worth creating a GIN index of each jsonb opclass so that reads can choose the faster one.